 Finish: warm, velvety, honeyed aftertaste, long-lasting smoothness

-Recommended preparation
+Recommended Preparation

-Asian style (gaiwan or yixing pot)
+Asian Style (gaiwan or yixing pot)

 -

-Tea quantity: 5–6 g for 100–120 ml of water
+Tea quantity: 5–6 g per 100–120 ml water

 -